railsuser2014/openobject-doc-book-en/4/4_11_HR/index.rst

 Organization of Human Resources
 *******************************

- *This chapter describes Open ERP's core human resources and employee services features.
+ *This chapter describes OpenERP's core human resources and employee services features.
  Most of the solutions discussed after this chapter concern management by business or by project and depend mostly on analytic accounting, with each business or project represented by an analytic account.*